7 Unnecessary Things to Stop Concerning Yourself With Today to Beautify Your Faith

 Don’t eavesdrop and don’t try to ferret out information.
 When there’s a question of intention or motive, try to give people the benefit of the doubt and assume something positive.

 Not only does this work wonders for your own peace of mind, it also preserves the trust in your relationships.
-People are much more relaxed around you when they know you’re not out to get them all the time, that you’re not judging them.
+People are much more relaxed around you when they know you’re not out to get them, that you’re not judging them.

 4. Other people’s opinions about you